-A. In-book links take you to a location with textbook.
-For example, the table of corwould be considered in-book links and embedded links take you to the correct location in the book. itents Additional Information: HTML documents only contain live links, inbook links are available.
-B. Live hyperlinks take you to any website webpages external to the book. or Pass Additional Information: Average Score.
-C. Live links take you to the correct webpa that is functioning properly. age Pass Additional Information: 20/20 links pass.
-D. Live links are descriptive enough for the to know where it should take them. e users Pass Additional Information: 20/20 links pass.
+A. In-book links take you to a location within the textbook.
+For example, the table of contents would be considered in-book links and embedded links take you to the correct location in the book.
+N/A Additional Information: No within book links in HTML.
+B. Live hyperlinks take you to any website or webpages external to the book.
+Pass Additional Information: Average Score C. Live links take you to the correct webpage that is functioning properly.
+Pass Additional Information: Average Score

+D. Live links are descriptive enough for the users to know where it should take them.
+Pass Additional Information: 18/20 links work.